microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 ## CAUTION

 This is a documentation/sample repository.
 The [LICENSE](LICENSE) covers the content in this repository but does **NOT** cover the use of the product of Microsoft.ApplicationInsights.Profiler.AspNetCore.
-Please reference [EULA-prerelease.md](EULA-prerelease.md) for any prerelase product and [EULA-GA.md](EULA-GA.md) for any non-prerelease product.
+Please reference [EULA-prerelease.md](EULA-prerelease.md) for any prerelease product and [EULA-GA.md](EULA-GA.md) for any non-prerelease product.

 ## Contributing